paola-serra-sdg/myANN.jl/README.md

 - Dense neural network
 - Convolutional neural network

-We have also implemented a recurrent neural network with a sinusoid function as an example.
+We have also implemented a recurrent neural network using a sinusoidal function as an example.

 **Visualization**